 It isn’t really a sauce, and if you really want to think of it as a sauce, you’d probably need to call it a “spooning” rather than a pouring sauce.
 The British name for this — brandy butter — is perhaps better because with a name like that, you are prepared for something that is going to have the thickness and solidity of butter.

-Hard Sauce is sugar and butter creamed together.
+Hard sauce is sugar and butter creamed together.
 The sugar is usually brown sugar, though many recipes call for white sugar or icing sugar.
 A flavouring is usually added.
-In England it is usually brandy, but it can also be rum, or whiskey.
-In North America, where vestiges of prohibition still linger, it is just as likely to be something non-alcoholic like vanilla.
+In England the flavouring is usually brandy, but it can also be rum, or whiskey.
+In North America, where vestiges of prohibition still linger, it is just as likely to be something non-alcoholic like vanilla extract.
 Some recipes add a touch of cream or milk.

-Hard sauces are often used to accompany Christmas Pudding.
+Hard sauces are often used to accompany Christmas pudding.